December 31st

 Meaning of the subhAShita:

-Be it a misdeed or meritorious one, the following four have an equal share (of the fruit): the executor; the promoter; the stimulator (the one who inspires); and the supporter.
+Be it a misdeed or a meritorious one, the following four have an equal share (of the result): the doer; the promoter; the initiator (one who inspires); and the supporter.

 Commentary:

-One cannot say, "I only instigated the deed, and didn't actually do it" and sulk away from the responsibilities!
+One cannot say, "I only initiated the deed, but didn't actually do it" and sulk away from the responsibilities!
 The doer is only an instrument.
-Any kind of repercussion must be shouldered by all.
+Any kind of repercussion must be shouldered by all involved.

-One has to give each action serious thought before partaking in any aspect of it, because, he will have to bear the brunt or the merit of the deed.
+One has to give each action serious thought before partaking in any aspect of it, because, he will have to bear the brunt or the merit of that deed.

 pada vigrahaH: